 The western and northern sides of the terrace are surrounded by buildings, mainly Koranic schools and other religious bodies of the Mameluke period.
 On the eastern and southern side the walls of Haram esh-Sheriff coincide with those of the town.
 In 1487 Sultan Qait Bey built al-Ashrafiya Medrese and a sebil, a kiosk where passers-by could drink a glass of water.
-The small building is topped by a tall dome which is typical of Mameluke architecture in Egypt (you may wish to see a detail of an 1840 view of Cairo by David Roberts - it opens in a separate page - or a fortress Qait Bey built at Alexandria).
+The small building is topped by a tall dome which is typical of Mameluke architecture in Egypt (you may wish to see a fortress Qait Bey built at Alexandria).

 Minarets were built by the Mamelukes near the main entrances to Haram esh-Sheriff.
 They resemble those at Damascus (of which the finest one was built by Qait Bey), although their decoration is rather plain.
 Until the late XVIIIth century they were the main features of the skyline of Jerusalem, as Christians were not allowed to build tall bell towers.
 The small lead domes are Ottoman additions.

+I walked with the dragoman and a janizary to the Aga's house whence I had a good view of the mosque of Omer said to be built on the site of Solomon's Temple on Mount Moriah in the south east corner of the city. (..)
 I saw three separate rows of arches supported by columns each row having three arches of which the middle one is supported by two columns.
-W. Turner

 The centre of Haram esh-Sheriff houses a raised platform which is accessed via a series of arches built with ancient columns and capitals.
 These were not part of the Temple, but of the buildings of Aelia Capitolina, the town founded by Emperor Hadrian.